SeatBoost-Inc/seatboost-sdk-docs/docs/getting-started-ios.md

 - **Minimum iOS**: 13.0
 - **Swift Version**: 5.9+
 - **Privacy Manifest**: Included in the framework
-- **Resources**: Storyboards, nibs, fonts, and assets are embedded in the framework
+- **Resources**: SwiftUI views, remaining storyboards, fonts, and assets are embedded in the framework
 - **Updating**: Replace the `.xcframework` when upgrading to a new SDK version

 ## Privacy Manifest